i3drobotics/StereoTestkit/README.md

 ### UcoSLAM
 This is a SLAM library for fast generation of location tracking using feature tracking.
 Additionally ArUco markers can be used to assist with tracking.

+Current issue with using this library with the Point Cloud Library (PCL)

 **[#TODO]** Build option:
 ```bash
 -DWITH_UCOSLAM=TRUE (Disabled by default)